alexhsamuel/blog/_posts/2020-09-17-How to report a bug.markdown

 Worst:

-> Did something change with the database?
+> Did something change with in database?
 >
 > Thanks,
 >
 > Alex

 That's not a bug report at all.
-The answer is yes, of course something changed, that's what computers are for.
+The answer is yes, of course something changed, that's what databases are for.

 Bad: